-Whether you are in the process of becoming a paid actor or an established performer, updated headshots are a requirement of the trade.
-Before your session we will have an over the phone consultation and decide on wardrobe and location.
-We will also discuss the type of lighting that best suits the type of acting gigs you are looking for.
-And we will decide on whether to use an outdoor setting, natural light or a studio setting for your portrait.
-You will receive multiple full resolution digital files of your photos as soon as the same day.
-A typical shoot lasts 30 minutes and prices start at $200.
+Whether you are in the process of becoming a paid actor or you already are an established performer, updated headshots are a requirement of the trade.
+We are here to support you in creating a great actor headshot photo session.
+We know your growth as an actor depends on good representation and good actor headshots are vital to getting booked.
+We are happy to chat over the phone and discuss wardrobe, location, and the type of lighting that best suits the type of acting gigs you are looking for.
+You can choose between an outdoor setting with natural light or a studio setting with a plain background.
+You will receive multiple full-resolution digital files of your photos as soon as the same day.
+We are located on the Asheville NC area and are happy to travel is needed.

 Click here to see more examples of our work and tips for your headshot session.
 Click here for prices.
 Click here for contact info.

 More Actor Headshots Examples

 How to Prepare for your actor headshot photo session:

 – Please arrive ready for your photos.
 Consider all elements of your look: hair, nails, teeth.

 – It’s Asheville, so please pay special attention to wearing your sunscreen to avoid sunburn a few days before the shoot.